Jüri Vips: 2021

-At the third round at the Baku City Circuit, Vips qualified a season best 2nd, locking up a Hitech front row alongside Lawson on pole.
-He finished 7th in the sprint race 1, having missed 7th place to Marcus Armstrong by less than a tenth.
-Vips claimed his maiden win the next race, passing Bent Viscaal and David Beckmann en route to victory in Formula 2's 100th race.
+At the third round at the Baku City Circuit, Vips qualified a season best second, locking up a Hitech front row alongside Lawson on pole.
+He finished seventh in the sprint race 1, having missed seventh place to Marcus Armstrong by less than a tenth.
+Vips claimed his maiden win the next race, passing Bent Viscaal and David Beckmann en route to victory in Formula 2's one-hundredth race.
 He described his victory as "redemption" and "relief" after his misfortune in Bahrain.
 Vips won once again, holding off Oscar Piastri by a second during the feature race.
 In doing so, Vips became the first driver to win two Formula 2 races in a weekend.

 This raised him into fourth in the championship.
 Vips started 2nd in the first sprint at Silverstone Circuit and jumped Christian Lundgaard at the start.
 Ultimately they were both jumped by Prema's Robert Shwartzman who took the lead.
 Vips was unable to pass Shwartzman and settled for second place.
-The next two races yielded 6th and 7th for Vips.
+The next two races yielded sixth and seventh for Vips.

-Vips qualified 9th in Monza, hence would start 2nd for sprint race 1.
+Vips qualified ninth in Monza, hence would start second for sprint race 1.
 He took the lead from Beckmann into the first corner.
-He would keep the lead until lap 15, when Pourchaire passed him.
-Things went downhill for Vips from then on in the race, as he would struggle and fall to 8th.
-Vips retired on lap 7 in the feature race following a mechanical issue with his car.
+He would keep the lead until lap fifteen, when Pourchaire passed him.
+Things went downhill for Vips from then on in the race, as he would struggle and fall to eighth.
+Vips retired on lap seven in the feature race following a mechanical issue with his car.
 In Sochi Autodrom, Vips obtained second place in the first sprint in mixed conditions, unable to pressure race winner Dan Ticktum throughout the race.
 Vips did not finish the feature race, due to a mechanical failure once again.
 He voiced out that he was "very frustrated" and considered reliability to be "a bit of a joke".